 Kabira Stokes holds a Master’s degree in public policy from the University of Southern California with a focus in Prison Reentry Policy and Environmental Governance.
-She has consulted for the non-profit Green For All; worked for the City of Los Angeles as Senior Field Deputy for City Council President Eric Garcetti, focusing on Public Safety and Youth Development issues; and was the co-founder and vice-president of the Young Progressive Majority (YPM) of Los Angeles, a 5,000-member organization dedicated to increasing young voter turnout and education around local and state elections.
-Kabira is a graduate of Vassar College with a Bachelor’s degree in Sociology and Spanish, and in 2010 was the recipient of the “Emerging Giant of Justice” award from CLUE Los Angeles.
+She has consulted for the non-profit Green For All; worked for the City of Los Angeles as Senior Field Deputy for then-City Council President Eric Garcetti, focusing on Public Safety and Youth Development issues; and was the co-founder and vice-president of the Young Progressive Majority (YPM) of Los Angeles, a 5,000-member organization dedicated to increasing young voter turnout and education around local and state elections.
+Kabira is a graduate of Vassar College with a Bachelor’s degree in Sociology and Spanish.
+In 2010, she was the recipient of the “Emerging Giant of Justice” award from CLUE Los Angeles, and in 2013 she was named a Social Innovation Rockstar by Yoxi.

 VAN JONES – President & Co-Founder, Rebuild The Dream